rwynn/gtm/README.md

 routines to read your collection concurrently.

 The user that gtm connects with will need to have admin access to perform the `splitVector` command.
-If the user does not have this access then gtm using a traditional cursor read of each collection in a single go routine.
-This can be very slow for collections on the order of millions of documents.
+If the user does not have this access then gtm will use paginating range read of each collection.

 Gtm previously supported the `parallelCollectionScan` command to get multiple read cursors on a collection.
 However, this command only worked on the mmapv1 storage engine and will be `removed` completely once the mmapv1 engine is retired.